MyAiAd/MindShift/orphaned/COMMUNITY_FEATURES_IMPLEMENTATION.md

 ## 🚀 **Overview**

-This document outlines the comprehensive community platform infrastructure implemented for MyAi.
+This document outlines the comprehensive community platform infrastructure implemented for MindShifting.
 All features are **dark launched** (backend-only, no frontend visibility) and ready for frontend integration.

 ---